vinc/geodate.org/README.md

 # Geodate

-**Definition:** a geodate is a geocentric expression of a point in time
+**Definition:** a geodate is a geocentric expression of a point in time.

 ## Legacy format